maciejkorolik/what-holidays/README.md

 - `GET /:day` - returns an array of holidays for a specified day. **NOTE:** for now the day should be written in Polish in following format: e.g. 22-wrzesnia)
 - `POST /send-slack-message` - sends a message to Slack with a list of holidays for today

-### TODO:

-- add a cron job to send a message every day in the morning
+There is also a CRON job that sends a Slack message every day in the morning.